ucd-os-pistachio-s18/msl-clang-001/README.md

 ##### APPROACH:

 This assignment was given on the first day of class.
 We were given exactly 6014 minutes to complete this assignment, and it is apparent that the majority of the class wasn't even aware this assignment existed.

 ##### DATA STRUCTURES:

 ##### ALGORITHMS:

+The input file(s) are tokenized into words by reading the file one character at a time.
+Every letter is added to a buffer, and when the character read from the file is not a letter, the resultant word is sent to the tree where it is then inserted into a node.
+If the word already existed in the tree, then that word node's instance count is incremented.

 ##### ETC.: